stealjs/steal/docs/steal.md

 ### Add the script tag

-In _myapp.html_, add a script tag that that loads _steal.js_ and points to the [System.configPath configPath] and [System.main main] entrypoint of your application.
+In _myapp.html_, add a script tag that that loads _steal.js_ and points to the [config.configPath configPath] and [config.main main] entrypoint of your application.

 ```